TA-Lib/ta-lib-python/README.md

 > If you build ``TA-Lib`` using ``make -jX`` it will fail but that's OK!
 > Simply rerun ``make -jX`` followed by ``[sudo] make install``.

+Note: if your directory path includes spaces, the installation will probably fail with ``No such file or directory`` errors.

 ### Troubleshooting